Lebensgefahr/kingroon_kp3s_pro_v2/README.md

-# KingroonKP3SProV2 system image building and flashing tutorial
+# Kingroon KP3SPro V2 system image building and flashing tutorial

 ## Reasons
   - Realtek 8723BS is not working properly.
 It overloads the system.
 Bitrate can be very valueable and unstable.